Gauls: Physical appearance

-4th-century Roman historian Ammianus Marcellinus wrote that the Gauls were tall, light-skinned, light-haired, and light-eyed:
+First-century BC Roman poet Virgil wrote that the Gauls were light-haired and adorned themselves with gold:

-Almost all Gauls are tall and fair-skinned, with reddish hair.
-Their savage eyes make them fearful objects; they are eager to quarrel and excessively truculent.

-When, in the course of a dispute, any of them calls in his wife, a creature with gleaming eyes much stronger than her husband, they are more than a match for a whole group of foreigners; especially when the woman, with swollen neck and gnashing teeth, swings her great white arms and begins to deliver a rain of punches mixed with kicks, like missiles launched by the twisted strings of a catapult.
+Golden is their hair and golden their garb.
+They are resplendent in their striped cloaks and their milk white necks are circled in gold.

-1st-century BC Greek historian Diodorus Siculus described them as tall, generally heavily built, very light-skinned, and light-haired, with long hair and mustaches:
+First-century BC Greek historian Diodorus Siculus described them as tall, generally heavily built, very light-skinned, and light-haired, with long hair and mustaches:

 The Gauls are tall of body, with rippling muscles, and white of skin, and their hair is blond, and not only naturally so, but they make it their practice to increase the distinguishing color by which nature has given it.
 For they are always washing their hair in limewater, and they pull it back from their forehead to the top of the head and back to the nape of the neck...
 Some of them shave their beards, but others let it grow a little; and the nobles shave their cheeks, but they let the mustache grow until it covers the mouth.

-Jordanes, in his Origins and Deeds of the Goths, indirectly describes the Gauls as light-haired and large-bodied by comparing them to Caledonians, as a contrast to the Spaniards, who he compared to the Silures.
-He speculates based on this comparison that the Britons originated from different peoples, including said Gauls and Spaniards.
+Jordanes, in his Origins and Deeds of the Goths, indirectly describes the Gauls as light-haired and large-bodied by comparing them to Caledonians, as a contrast to the Spaniards, whom he compared to the Silures.
+He speculates based on this comparison that the Britons originated from different peoples, including Gauls and Spaniards.

 The Silures have swarthy features and are usually born with curly black hair, but the inhabitants of Caledonia have reddish hair and large loose-jointed bodies.
 They [the Britons] are like the Gauls and the Spaniards, according as they are opposite either nation.
 Hence some have supposed that from these lands the island received its inhabitants.

+Tacitus noted the Caledonians had "red hair and large limbs" which he felt pointed to a "Germanic origin."

 In the novel Satyricon by Roman courtier Gaius Petronius, a Roman character sarcastically suggests that he and his partner "chalk our faces so that Gaul may claim us as her own" in the midst of a rant outlining the problems with his partner's plan of using blackface to impersonate Aethiopians.
 This suggests that Gauls were thought of on average to be much paler than Romans.
+Jordanes describes the physical attributes of the Gauls as including "reddish hair and large loose-jointed bodies."